-It's known as a mid-range Monopoly property, a tube station that's about to be plugged into Crossrail, and as the place where flush oligarchs go to bid on sparkly things they don't really need.
+It's known as a mid-range Monopoly property, a tube station that's about to be plugged into the Elizabeth line, and as the place where flush oligarchs go to bid on sparkly things they don't really need.

 The thing is, Bond Street doesn't actually exist.
 Finished spitting out your tea?
 Let us explain.